-Migrations use a change-script driven approach to deployment (as opposed to the model-driven approach of SSDT projects), where you script your database changes up-front and deploy the same set of scripts in a pre-defined order through each of your application environments.
+SQL Change Automation projects use a migration script driven approach to deployment (as opposed to the model driven approach of SSDT projects), where you script your database changes up-front and deploy the same set of scripts in a pre-defined order through each of your application environments.
 This results in consistent and repeatable deployments through to Production.

 The trade-off is the up-front work required to get your scripts right during the development phase.
-ReadyRoll provides a tool-window to assist with the authoring and re-authoring of migrations, allowing you to work online to make your database edits, and then import your changes to generate your migrations.
+SQL Change Automation provides a tool-window to assist with the authoring and re-authoring of migrations, allowing you to work online to make your database edits, and then import your changes to generate your migrations.

-Adding a migration to your database project
+Adding a migration to your SQL Change Automation project